Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: Proofs of Section

+where in \eqref{usethis}, we used \eqref{norestart}.
 Alternatively, suppose there is at least one restart.
 Then let $1 \leq \tau_1 < \tau_2< T$ be such that $(\tau_1,\tau_2]$ and $(\tau_2,T]$ are the two intervals over which the last two runs of {\clipmetagrad} occurred.
 We invoke Theorem~\ref{naivemeta} separately for both these intervals to bound